jcfranco/dev-summit-2019-customizing-widgets/slides/index.md

 # ActI: Theming Recap

-- Use the utility for easy theming. <!-- .element: class="fragment" data-fragment-index="1" -->
+- Use the utility for easy theming.
-- Theme structure <!-- .element: class="fragment" data-fragment-index="2" -->
+- Theme structure
-  - Color <!-- .element: class="fragment" data-fragment-index="2" -->
+  - Color
-  - Size <!-- .element: class="fragment" data-fragment-index="2" -->
+  - Size
-  - Typography <!-- .element: class="fragment" data-fragment-index="2" -->
+  - Typography
-- Use the core and override values. <!-- .element: class="fragment" data-fragment-index="3" -->
+- Use the core and override values.

 ---